ssomers/rust_bench_sets_compared/README.md

 - Benchmark program for draining a set with "pop", a method to split off an arbitrary element from a set.
   This is different from the standard drain method because the (shrinking) set remains valid and usable after each pop.
   The arbitrary choice allows "pop" to be implemented more efficiently for the given data structure then alternative choice, like random, smallest...
-  If it is efficiently implemented, it can boost some algorithms (e.g. the basic form (without vertex ordering) of [the Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm)).
-Though it's probably a brighter idea to implement a truely random or a smart order.
+  If it is efficiently implemented, it can boost some algorithms (e.g. the basic form, without vertex ordering, of [the Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm)).
+Though it's probably ultimately better to implement a truly random or a smart order.

       cargo run --release
       go run sets_compared.go